How to Turn a Dissertation Into a Book: From Dissertation Logic to Book-Level Storytelling

 Creating Curiosity

-One of the key differences between a book and a dissertation is the function of the text.
+One of the most important differences between a dissertation and a book is the purpose of the text.
 A dissertation proves expertise.
 A book creates curiosity.

 Moving your writing from demonstrating competence to cultivating curiosity is a shift that can transform your dissertation into a book.